-Sure, you can sleep an extra hour.
-But here are some truly worthwhile ways to reinvest those minutes so they pay big dividends.
+Sure, you can sleep an extra 60 minutes.
+But here are some worthwhile ways to reinvest that time so it pays big dividends.

 Daylight saving time ends at 2 a.m.
 Sunday, giving back the hour that seemingly was taken from us in the spring.